 Length: 17 inches (tip of bill to tip of tail).

-Rare and local permanent resident statewide in appropriate habitat; most occur in the Ozark Border region.
+Rare and local permanent resident statewide in appropriate habitat; most occur in the Ozark border and eastern Ozarks.

 Habitat and Conservation

-Ruffed Grouse are found in forested landscapes, in areas with a thick, brushy undergrowth of shrubs and/or saplings.
-Habitat loss is a primary reason their numbers have declined.
+In Missouri, habitat loss is a primary reason that grouse numbers have declined.
 They require different specific habitats during different parts of their seasonal cycle.
 The Missouri Department of Conservation is working to assist landowners to provide the habitat grouse need for food, cover, breeding, drumming, nesting, and overwintering.

 Food